Shigeo Nagashima: Personal life

 Shigeo Nagashima and Akiko Nishimura at the engagement press conference (November 26, 1964).

 In October 1964, Nagashima covered 1964 Tokyo Summer Olympic Games as a special reporter for Hochi Shimbun newspaper alongside Sadaharu Oh, and while speaking with female companions, he met his then-girlfriend, Akiko Nishimura.
-They announced that the couple were engagement on November 26 of the same year.
+They announced their engagement on November 26 of the same year.
 Two months later, they officially married on January 26, 1965.
 They couple have two sons and two daughters: His eldest son, Kazushige Nagashima, was a former Japanese professional baseball player, and later, he currently works as a sportscaster.
 He also played for Yomiuri Giants when his father was a manager, and later became as an actor and TV personality.
 His eldest daughter, Yuki, was a businesswoman and a former executive at Office N. His younger daughter, Mina, was a businesswoman and sportscaster.
 His youngest son, Masaoki, was a Japanese professional race-car driver and environmental activist.
 Kazushige had twin daughters with his unnamed wife in 2004, making Nagashima's grandfather.

 His wife, Akiko Nagashima died of heart failure on September 18, 2007, at the age of 64.

 Recognition

 His jersey number (3) is now a retired number for Yomiuri Giants.

 On May 5, 2013, Nagashima was awarded the People's Honour Award, alongside Hideki Matsui whom he had picked in 1992 draft.
 In 2021, he received the Order of Culture for the first time as a former professional baseball player.
 In July 2021 during COVID-19 pandemic, Nagashima was one of torchbearers at 2020 Tokyo Summer Olympic Games.

+In 2025, NPB, in tandem with the Yomiuri Shimbun and the Nippon Television Network, established the Shigeo Nagashima Award starting in 2026 that would honor a player each season "who excels in the three fundamentals of baserunning, hitting and fielding, and who captivates fans each season."